Nick-Liou/Gem5/Second_Assignment/README.md

 ## Step 2: Design Exploration - Performance Optimization

 ### 1: Exploration methodology
+In this step, we want to find the CPU cache parameters (size, assosciativity, line size) that maximize performance on SPEC2006 benchmarks.

+Checking all different combinations of parameters for L1d, L1i and L2 cache would not be very efficient, so we came up with the following methodology:
+We start from a "reasonable" configuration (the default values for MinorCPU), and then we tweak the parameters, one at a time, to observe their effect.

-First of all, here's what we know about CPU cache's effect on performance:
+First of all, here's what we expected CPU cache's effect on performance:
 - Cache sizes
   We know that larger cache sizes are generally beneficial, as they help minimize cache misses.
 - Cache assosciativity